 Neurodegenerative protein folding diseases

-Over the past several years we have pioneered the use of yeast cells as a model system for studying the initial, precipitating cellular pathologies involved in protein-misfolding diseases, particularly those of the central nervous system.
+We have pioneered the use of yeast cells as a model system for studying the initial, precipitating cellular pathologies involved in protein-misfolding diseases, particularly those of the central nervous system.
 The models we have created (for pathologies involving polyQ-expansion, TDP-43, a-synuclein, and Aβ toxicities) have proven to have direct and specific relevance to human pathologies.
 We employ yeast cells in unbiased genetic and chemical screens for modifiers of the toxicity of human disease proteins, move hits from these screens into whole organism neuronal models in collaboration with other investigators, and subsequently to mammalian primary neuronal cultures.
 Our a-synuclein model has been particularly successful; we identified a compound that alleviates disturbances in cellular processes in screens of compounds in the yeast a-synuclein model, validated this compound in neuronal cells derived from human iPS cells produced from the skin cells of human patients and, returning to yeast, used genetics to identify the target of this compound.
 Further, development of computational methods transposing molecular interactions across species allow the well-described yeast interactome to be placed in the context of human genome-scale networks.
 This provides a more coherent human gene network that allows us to uncover unique mechanisms of neurodegeneration, link numerous neurodegenerative disease risk factors to α-synuclein and uncover drug targets.
 Our success here strongly encourages us as we further develop our yeast models for other neurodegenerative diseases.

 Halfmann R, Jarosz DF, Jones SK, Chang A, Lancaster AK, Lindquist S, 2012.
 Prions are a common mechanism for phenotypic inheritance in wild yeasts.
 Nature 482 (7385): 363-368.